FuzzyGrim/blog/_posts/posts/2024-06-23-kopia-backup.md

             - --server-password=${KOPIA_USER_PASSWORD}
 ```

 When you start the container, you will have a Kopia server running on port 51515.
 It will ask you for a username and password, which you can set with the `KOPIA_USER` and `KOPIA_USER_PASSWORD` environment variables.
 The `KOPIA_REPOSITORY_PASSWORD` is the password for the repository which will be used later.
-You can use `KOPIA_PERSIST_CREDENTIALS_ON_CONNECT` to avoid having to input the credentials every time you connect to the server.
 The `data` volume is where you will mount the data you want to back up, and the `backup` volume is where the backups will be stored.
 The `export` volume is the path in which you want to export the backups.

 ## Creating a repository for local backups